yasmeenokh/class-3-coding/401/class-02.md

 ## Preparation Materials

 ### Express/Node introduction
-**NODE** : s an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
+**NODE** : an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.
 The runtime is intended for use outside of a browser context.
 **Node Advantages**
 1. Node was designed to optimize throughput and scalability in web applications and is a good solution for many common web-development problems.
 2. Code is written in plain old JavaScript.